Dancing is an all-inclusive audiovisual course in St. Louis' own style of

 Imperial Swing Dancing is a deluxe, 'coffee table quality' publication that is not only a great personal resource but also it makes a perfect gift for the dancer in your life.
 If you purchase a second manual (Print or eBook Editions) then both texts are mailed free (see below).
 Your order is shipped on the same day that it is received and it comes with a money-back, satisfaction guarantee.
 The 456-page manual is an inch and a half thick, it has colorful, laminated covers, and it is bound with an imprinted, blue plastic comb so that the pages lay flat for convenient reference.
 Matt Auclair's two-hour DVD and the CD of 102-page Bonus Supplement are stored in protective sleeves affixed to the inside of the back cover.
 Regardless of your dance experience, if you want to learn all of the fun, creative moves that characterize Imperial Swing, then this manual, which is programmed to Auclair's outstanding DVD, is the best instructional value on the market because you get a complete, Basic through Advanced level, audiovisual course for the same price as a one-hour private lesson!

-Option #2: Purchase the Print Edition of Imperial Swing Dancing that includes Matt Auclair’s two-hour, instructional DVD, the Bonus Supplement CD and the new eBook Edition of the manual.
-To order, click on Amazon.com and then use their online payment instructions; however, the 10% internet discount (above) does not apply.
+Option #2: Purchase the Print Edition of Imperial Swing Dancing from Amazon.com.
+Your order includes Matt Auclair’s two-hour, instructional DVD, the free Bonus Supplement CD and the new eBook Edition of the manual.
+To order, click on the Amazon link above and then use their online payment instructions.

 The Bonus Supplement is written as a companion for Imperial Swing Dancing and it is included at no additional charge on a CD shipped with both the Print and eBook Editions of the manual.
 This indispensable, 108-page supplement, which is provided as a high resolution, fully searchable Adobe .pdf file, describes more than one hundred and twenty-five useful adaptations of selected moves and learning tips from the manual